Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-Next we discuss the interesting problem of emission of synchrotron radiation in a bending magnet with and without kick.
-Let us consider the setup pictured in Fig. \ref{B96}.
-Suppose that an ultrarelativistic electron moving along the $z$-axis in the lab frame is kicked by a weak dipole field directed along the $x$-axis before entering a uniform magnetic field directed along the $y$-axis, i.e. a bending magnet.
-An accelerated electron traveling on a curved trajectory emits radiation.
-When moving at relativistic speed, this radiation is emitted as a narrow cone tangent to the path of the electron.
-Moreover, the radiation amplitude becomes very large in this direction.
-This phenomenon is known as Doppler boosting.
-Synchrotron radiation is generated when a relativistic electron is accelerated in a bending magnet.
-Without going into the details of computation, it is possible to present intuitive arguments explaining why the characteristics of the spectrum of synchrotron radiation only depend, in the ultrarelativistic limit, on the difference between electron and light speed.
+Next, we explore the intriguing problem of synchrotron radiation emission in a bending magnet, both with and without the influence of a preceding kick.
+We will focus on the physical interpretation without delving into computational details (see the next chapter for a more thorough analysis).
+Consider the setup illustrated in Fig. \ref{B96}.
+An ultrarelativistic electron is initially moving along the $z$-axis in the laboratory frame.
+Before entering a uniform magnetic field directed along the $y$-axis (i.e., a bending magnet), the electron receives a small transverse kick from a weak dipole field oriented along the $x$-axis.
+An electron undergoing acceleration along a curved trajectory emits electromagnetic radiation.
+At relativistic speeds, this radiation is concentrated into a narrow cone, tangent to the electron’s path.
+Furthermore, the radiation amplitude is significantly enhanced in this direction—a phenomenon known as Doppler boosting.
+Synchrotron radiation arises specifically when a relativistic electron is accelerated by a bending magnet.
+In the ultrarelativistic limit, the key features of the emitted spectrum can be intuitively understood to depend primarily on the small difference between the speed of the electron and the speed of light.

-We turn now to the radiation emitted by an ultrarelativistic electron in a bending magnet.
-Let us discuss the case when the source is heading towards the observer (Fig. \ref{B84}).
-An electromagnetic source propagates through the system as a function of time following a certain trajectory $\vec{x}(t')$.
-However, an electromagnetic signal emitted at time $t'$ at a given position $\vec{x}(t')$ arrives at the observer position at a different time $t$, due to the finite speed of light.
-As a result, an observer sees the motion of the electromagnetic source as a function of $t$.
-The prime used here to indicate the retarded times should not be confused with the primes referring to a Lorentz transformed frame in the proceeding sections.
+We now turn to the radiation emitted by an ultrarelativistic electron traversing a bending magnet.
+Consider the case in which the electron is moving toward the observer (Fig. \ref{B84}).
+The electromagnetic source follows a trajectory $\vec{x}(t')$ over time, where $t'$ denotes the emission time of the radiation.
+However, because electromagnetic signals propagate at a finite speed (the speed of light), a signal emitted at time $t'$ from position $\vec{x}(t')$ reaches the observer at a later time $t$.
+Consequently, the observer perceives the motion of the source as a function of $t$, not $t'$.
+It is important to note that the prime notation here indicates retarded time and should not be confused with primes denoting quantities in a Lorentz-transformed frame, as used in subsequent sections.

+Let the coordinates of the electron be denoted by $(x,y,z)$, where the $z$-axis is aligned with the direction of observation.
+We continue to assume that the detector is located far from the radiation source.
+At a given moment $t'$, the electron's position components are $x(t')$, $y(t')$, and $z(t')$.
+The distance to the observer is approximately

+If we denote the observation time by $t$, then $t'$ is not equal to $t$; rather, it is delayed by the time it takes light to travel from the electron to the observer.
+Disregarding a constant delay—equivalent to shifting the time origin—we find the relation